The Coronavirus (Covid-19) outbreak has changed hugely how we do things in Portmarnock GP Clinic.

 - Please then wait in your car unless told otherwise

-- Remember, all interactions in person, even with the appropriate protective equipment need to be kept to less than 15 minutes
+- Remember, all interactions in person, even with the appropriate protective equipment, need to be kept to 15 minutes or less

 - If you are doing a video consultation, please ensure you have a strong internet connection and a camera & microphone in whatever device you are using.
 Most patients are able to use their phone to do a video consult.